 Here are some tips to get started with your ultra marathon & endurance training nutrition.
 If you can work on these principles over the coming months you will be set up to lock in solid and achievable race day nutrition plan (more on that to come closer to race day).

-First things first, off-road ultra marathons & endurance events like the Kepler Challenge is a step up from your traditional marathon length event.
+First things first, off-road ultra marathons are a step up from your traditional marathon length event.
 This means for most of you there will be changes in your approach to fuelling for this event.
 The simple fact this race lasts up to 12 hours (just over half of entrants take between 7 and 9 hours) so you’re not only exercising for a long time but also skipping meal times.

 It's important to familiarise yourself with the foods and fluids you plan to use on race day.
 Check the event website to see what food and drink (if any) are available on course.
 If it's not listed, ask the event organiser as this is really important information for your planning.

 If the event is sponsored by PURE Sports Nutrition, you will find the PURE Electrolyte Hydration drink at the aid stations.

 Some events are entirely non-supported, meaning you are responsible for taking everything you'll need for your race with you.
 Typically, however, aid station provisions may provide bananas, oranges and lollies.
 Generally for endurance events such as ultra marathons, the aid stations are to provide a back-up for your nutrition requirements rather than instead of you taking your own nutrition.